cycfi/elements/docs/layout.md

 ## Size Elements

-Size elements override the size limits of an enclosed element.
+Size elements override the *limits* of an enclosed element.
 There is a comprehensive list of size related elements in Elements that can be used for various purposes.
 This section catalogues all the available size elements.